 Can you freeze yoghurt?

 Fresh yoghurt freezes remarkably well for up to two months.
-Note that upon thawing, the texture may change slightly and appear to be more liquid or grainy than it originally was.
-Stir vigorously for 30 seconds before using to even out the texture.
-All frozen products must be thawed slowly and completely in the refrigerator.
+Upon thawing, the texture may change slightly and appear to be more liquid or grainy than it originally was.
+A simple fix is to stir vigorously for 30 seconds before using to even out the texture.
+Remember, all frozen products must be thawed slowly and completely in the refrigerator.

 You may also be interested in: